File and object backup definition

 Does Metallic offer file and object backup?

 Yes!
-Metallic File and Object Backup solution can support a cost-optimized protection service for your data, including Microsoft Azure Blob, Azure Files, Windows Files System, and Linux File Systems.
+Metallic® File and Object Backup solution can support a cost-optimized protection service for your data, including Microsoft Azure Blob, Azure Files, Windows Files System, and Linux File Systems.
 The solution offers comprehensive protection for your data from cloud-native to on-premises and can protect all your diverse environments with cloud storage target options.
 Customers can also bring their own storage if they need to leverage existing investments or on-premises backup targets for fast short-term recovery of on-premises data, thanks to our unique SaaS plus model.
 In these cases, customers can still leverage Metallic Cloud Storage as a simple secondary storage option.
-Metallic also offers additional solutions for customers’ hybrid cloud workloads with Metallic Database Backup, and Metallic VM & Kubernetes Backup, and solutions for endpoints and productivity applications in Metallic Endpoint Backup and Metallic Office 365 Backup.
+Metallic also offers additional solutions for customers’ hybrid cloud workloads with Metallic Database Backup, and Metallic VM & Kubernetes Backup, and solutions for endpoints and productivity applications in Metallic Endpoint Backup and Metallic Backup for Microsoft 365.